Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Home and road insights

-- At home this year, Washington has one win against the spread and is 2-3 overall.

-- The Football Team are winless ATS (0-2) as 1-point favorites or greater at home.

-- Washington has gone over the total twice in five home games this year.
+- This year, in five home games, Washington has gone over the total twice.

 - This season, Football Team home games average 47.0 points, 0.5 more than this contest's over/under (46.5).

-- The Seahawks have one win ATS (1-1) away from home as 1-point underdogs or more.

-- This season, in five road games, Seattle has gone over the total once.
+- This year, in five away games, Seattle has gone over the total once.

 Powered by Data Skrive.